material-components/material-components-web/docs/getting-started.md

 }
 ```

+> Note: Configuring `includePaths` should suffice for most cases where all MDC Web packages are kept up-to-date
+> together.
+If you encounter problems compiling Sass due to nested `node_modules` directories, see the
+> [Appendix](#appendix-configuring-a-sass-importer-for-nested-node_modules) below on how to configure a custom importer
+> instead.

 In order to add vendor-specific styles to the Sass files, we need to configure `autoprefixer` through PostCSS.

 You'll need all of these Node dependencies: